AnjuBudhwanBala/My-Burger/README.md

 # My-Burger App

-This is an App to create a Burger containing(React,React Routers,Redux,Firebase auth is used for authentication ,firebase database used for dataStorage ).In an effort to learn es6 and react, redux,firebase .This is My-Burger desktop App.
+This is an App to create a Burger containing(React,React Routers,Redux,enzyme for unit testing,Firebase auth is used for authentication ,firebase database used for dataStorage ).In an effort to learn es6 and react, redux,firebase .This is My-Burger desktop App.
 See it in action at https://react-my-burger-b79e3.firebaseapp.com/

 # Getting started